dalekswar/Diploma-PixMart/README.md

 This is my excellent diploma project:

--Home-page Markup: 99%
+- Home-page Markup: 99%
--CSS: Not started
+- CSS: Not started
--JS: Not started
+- JS: Not started